Forge Cottage, Nettlecombe Farm

-Nettlecombe Farm is nestled in the heart of the rolling South Wight countryside, at the top of a quiet lane around half a mile from the village of Whitwell.
+Forge Cottage is part of the award-winning Nettlecombe Farm Estate which is nestled in the heart of the rolling South Wight countryside, at the top of a quiet lane around half a mile from the village of Whitwell.
 It is a working farm that offers luxurious self-catering holiday accommodation.

 We think you will love this part of the Isle of Wight as much as we do.
 The passing of the seasons and the changing landscape make Nettlecombe Farm worth visiting at any time of year and we are happy to offer short breaks for out of season guests visiting between October & May.

 AWARDS & ACCOLADES